-Driving B2B business growth is tough, particularly when you’re a small company with big targets.
-Faced with challenges around scaling resources, enhancing communication channels and building cohesive messaging, small businesses regularly struggle to take their growth to the next level.
+Driving B2B business growth is tough, particularly when you’re a small-to-medium sized company with big targets.
+Faced with challenges around scaling resources, enhancing communication channels and building cohesive messaging, SMEs regularly struggle to take their growth to the next level.

 To overcome these hurdles, many businesses rightly turn to demand generation... but just what is demand generation?